-The intersecting goals of Registered Apprenticeship and pre-apprenticeship expansion, WIOA implementation, and DEIA articulated in the Executive Order to Expand Registered Apprenticeship and in TEN 23-23 suggest a compelling opportunity for WIOA Title I and Title II service providers to work together much more explicitly and intentionally.
+The intersecting goals of Registered Apprenticeship and pre-apprenticeship expansion and WIOA implementation articulated in TEN 23-23 suggest a compelling opportunity for WIOA Title I and Title II service providers to work together much more explicitly and intentionally.

-As core WIOA partners, Title I Adult, Youth, and Dislocated Worker programs and Title II AEFLA programs are key contributors to the success of diverse job seekers and employers.
+As core WIOA partners, Title I Adult, Youth, and Dislocated Worker programs and Title II AEFLA programs are key contributors to the success of job seekers and employers.
 In fact, they can bring considerable Federal resources and effective training program models to bear on growing talent pipelines into Registered Apprenticeship programs.
-By collaborating more intentionally to align their programming with Registered Apprenticeship, the workforce development and adult education systems can help apprentices of diverse backgrounds attain measurable skill gains, college credit, industry-recognized credentials, and family-sustaining employment and careers, while ensuring the vibrancy of the economy.
+By collaborating more intentionally to align their programming with Registered Apprenticeship, the workforce development and adult education systems can help apprentices attain measurable skill gains, college credit, industry-recognized credentials, and family-sustaining employment and careers, while ensuring the vibrancy of the economy.

 Recent survey data from The Center points to gaps in knowledge across these systems.
-This is an optimal moment to improve the Registered-Apprenticeship-related outcomes of Title I, Title II, and initiatives under the Investing in America initiatives by building the capacity of apprenticeship design teams to include workforce development and adult education partners to deliver pre-apprenticeship programs, improve equitable access to Registered Apprenticeship programs, and apply the IET approach.
-By playing more substantive roles in Registered Apprenticeship, WIOA Title I and Title II partners can leverage their combined funding and expertise to achieve positive training and employment outcomes for diverse job seekers and businesses.
+This is an optimal moment to improve the Registered-Apprenticeship-related outcomes of Title I, Title II, and initiatives under the Investing in America initiatives by building the capacity of apprenticeship design teams to include workforce development and adult education partners to deliver pre-apprenticeship programs, improve access to Registered Apprenticeship programs, and apply the IET approach.
+By playing more substantive roles in Registered Apprenticeship, WIOA Title I and Title II partners can leverage their combined funding and expertise to achieve positive training and employment outcomes for job seekers and businesses.